Starwood Knoll prelimanary plat gains Livingston Parish Council approval on second attempt

 She felt Averett under-represented his constituents and should have held a town hall meeting or other outreach to gauge their thoughts.

-The legal parameters and the lack of zoning left no other choice for the council, Averette said.
+The legal parameters and the lack of zoning left no other choice for the council, Averett said.

 “I was between a rock and hard place here,” he said.
 “There wasn’t much the council could to do stop this without zoning.